Photo from Unsplash

 Morning

-Here we come to close quarters.
-Be honest with your own soul, and make sure that you are a new creature in Christ Jesus; but when this is sure, walk jealously, lest any should again be able to say, “Even you were just like one of them.”
-You would not desire to share their eternal doom—why then be like them here on earth?
-Come not into their secret—lest you come into their ruin.
-Side with the afflicted people of God and not with the world.
+It’s time to be honest with yourself.
+Make sure you are a new creation in Christ, and once that is certain, walk carefully so that no one can say, “Even you were just like them.”
+You wouldn’t want to share their eternal fate, so why imitate them here on earth?
+Don’t join in their schemes, lest you share in their ruin.
+Stand with the afflicted people of God, not with the world.

 Evening

-The text, being written in the present tense, also indicates continuance; it was “cleanses” yesterday, it is “cleanses” today, it will be “cleanses” tomorrow—it will be always so with you, Christian, until you cross the river of death.
-Every hour you may come to this fountain—for it cleanses still.
+The word “cleanses,” being in the present tense, also suggests something ongoing.
+It was “cleanses” yesterday, it is “cleanses” today, and it will be “cleanses” tomorrow.
+This cleansing is always available to you, Christian, until you cross the river of death.
+Every moment, you can come to this fountain, for it continues to cleanse.

 Sins against His name and cause;